drtconway/permutation-rs/README.md

 and approaches the size of the original vector.

 What we present here is an alternative approach which algorithmically generates the permutation without actually having to store it.
-The intuition is straight forward.
+The intuition is straightforward.

 First, let us make the observation that for the purposes of generating a permutation, we don't need the items per se, just the indexes of the items: [0, _n_).